PennockTech/ci/README.md

 strictly minimal set of packages added.

 These images should be sufficient to build.
 They will not be extended to include enough packages to make it easier to test or debug.
+They do alas include the docker CLI to be able to talk to Docker, to build images, not just binaries.
+Tools for building other packaging artifacts will probably not be added, instead a new variant will be used.

 ```console
 $ docker-gobuild/build.sh 1.14.6